code2fly/expenditure_tracking_app/README.md

 	  * in widget there is a createElement method and when a widget is created it holds reference to the widget so that it knows when to update itself.
 	  * Keys are there to help elements refer to widget in some situations, if no keys element hold reference based on type.

-  * **Scaffold** widget implements the basic material design visual layout structure. it is nice because it provides a lot of plumming for us.
-    * it will expand and fill the entire screen.
-    * also adds support for navigation bar.
-    * if our compiler knows as compile time what a property to a widget will be then we should make that widget a const for performance gains with large apps.